supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_20_ImplementAccessManagementForApps.md

 In this lab, you will complete the following tasks:

 + Exercise 1: Configure an Enterprise App
-    + Task 1: Add an app to your Azure AD tenant
+    + Task 1: Add an app to your Microsoft Entra ID tenant
     + Task 2: Assign users to an app

 ### Estimated time: 20 minutes